-You, dear reader, may have guessed this already, but just in case you haven’t: We watch a lot of movies.
+You, dear reader, may have guessed this already, but just in case you haven’t: I watch a lot of movies.
 Like, a lot.
-That new red MoviePass card came out just around the same time that our local cineplex remodeled itself into a “luxury theater” with the reserved reclining seats, dining service, and all that jazz.
-But besides that, when the day’s work is done and it’s time to chill, Netflix/Prime/Kodi are our M.O.’s.
+That new red MoviePass card came out just around the same time that the local cineplex remodeled itself into a “luxury theater” with the reserved reclining seats, dining service, and all that jazz.
+But besides that, when the day’s work is done and it’s time to chill, Netflix/Prime/Kodi is my M.O.

 Let’s Get To It!

 Back on topic.
 Off topic, I mean.
 I recently saw The Spy Who Dumped Me.
 I was excited for this movie as soon as I saw the poster: Mila Kunis and Kate McKinnon.
 Need I say more?
 Not really, but I will, because that’s presumably why you’re reading.
 I mean, I could watch these two actresses do just about anything for 2 hours.
 Let alone a buddy-action-comedy about international intelligence intrigue gone awry.

 I first loved McKinnon in the Ghostbusters reboot, where she, no disrespect to the rest of the phenomenal cast, stole the show.
 That was a super fun movie too.
 (I’m not an SNL guy, though her Hillary impersonation was superb.)
 And Kunis, I’ve loved since she took over the voice of Meg in Family Guy.

 This is somewhat of a directorial debut from Susanna Fogel (she has some credits, but nothing blockbuster-worthy, as far as I can tell), and it hits a lot of good notes.
 The acting is solid — especially, obviously, the two leads — the action believable, the punchlines not overly cheesy, the character development realistic, and the twists compelling, if a bit predictable.